ahmedsaheed/website/data/second-brain/react-theming.md

 Stating the above, i have decided to write this brief note on react theming.

+There are many ways to implement theming in react, but I have decided to explain two only.

 ## prerequisite

 I assert you already have a react environment to work with, if not you can easily create one using: